Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals

-On the other hand, $\mathcal{L}_s$ (Eq.~\ref{eq: similarity_loss}) is computationally efficient as: (i) it does not involve any cell replacements and (ii) the dot-product is inexpensive to evaluate (see suppl.).
+On the other hand, $\mathcal{L}_s$ (Eq.~\ref{eq: similarity_loss}) is computationally efficient as: (i) it does not involve replacing cells and (ii) the dot-product is inexpensive to evaluate.
 Thus, we first compute $\mathcal{L}_s$ (Eq.~\ref{eq: similarity_loss}) to select the top-$k\%$ cell permutations with the lowest loss, excluding the ones that are likely to replace semantically dissimilar cells.
-Next, we compute the classification loss (Eq.~\ref{eq: class_loss}) only on these selected top-$k\%$ permutations.
-With this simple trick, we get a significant overall speedup by a factor $k$ (detailed speedup analysis in suppl.).
+Next, we compute $\mathcal{L}_c$ (Eq.~\ref{eq: class_loss}) only on these selected top-$k\%$ permutations.
+With this simple trick, we get a significant overall speedup by a factor $k$ (detailed analysis in suppl.).
 Thus, our overall framework leverages richer information, produces semantically consistent counterfactuals, and is about an order of magnitude faster than~\cite{goyal2019counterfactual}.
-Note that the multi-distractor setup can be extended to~\cite{goyal2019counterfactual} but not to SCOUT~\cite{wang2020scout}, as the latter was explicitly designed for image pairs.
+Note that the multi-distractor setup can be extended to~\cite{goyal2019counterfactual} but not to SCOUT~\cite{wang2020scout}, as the latter was designed for image pairs.